HexSunset/Tetris_AI/README.md

 `Pygame v2.0.0`

 ## Usage
-Run `tetris.py` to start the program with the AI enabled.
+Run `python tetris.py` to start the program with the AI enabled.
 To disable AI use the option `-noai`.